-This is the eighth post in a sixteen part series on “Marriage with a Chronically Self-Centered Spouse.”
-In the posts six through eight we will examine four broad types of self-centeredness: (a) low relational intelligence, (b) lazy or apathetic, (c) situational explosiveness, and (d) intentional manipulation.
+This is the eighth post in a seventeen part series on “Marriage with a Chronically Self-Centered Spouse.”
+In the posts six through nine we will examine four broad types of self-centeredness: (a) low relational intelligence, (b) lazy or apathetic, (c) situational explosiveness, and (d) intentional manipulation.
 This order is chosen to follow the Matthew 7:1-6 pattern of giving grace even in how we address level three marriage problems.

 “I’m Not Always Like This”